wmfs/tymly/README.md

 $ rush rebuild
 ```

-__Please refer to each individual project's README.md file for more specific information__
+### Please refer to the `README.md` file inside each project for more specific information!

 ## <a name="license"></a>License